 As you can see, if you continue to ignore the importance of digital transformation you can soon go out of business, outpaced by the new, digital market leaders.
 This means you need to start your transition now (and make sure to do it right).

-However, 75% of the organizations won’t be able to meet their digital goals in 2019 due to “conflicting digital transformation imperatives, ineffective technology innovation, cloud infrastructure transition, and underfunded end-of-life core systems”.
+However, 75% of the organizations won’t be able to meet their digital goals due to “conflicting digital transformation imperatives, ineffective technology innovation, cloud infrastructure transition, and underfunded end-of-life core systems”.